opencampus-xyz/oc-kickstart/README.md

 This is a template application using OCID connect and OC Achievements.
 This project uses NextJS, ExpressJS and PostgreSQL.

+## Demo Site
+You may try it out in https://oc-kickstart-demo.opencampus.xyz.

 ## Pre-requisites

 Please make sure you have nodeJS, yarn and docker installed, and have at least one OCID as the master admin OCID.